Caoimhinv/pands-project2021/README.md

 ## Program <a name="Program"></a>
 The program runs from the file **analysis.py** with the modules **plot_functions.py** and **text_analysis.py** imported.
 I separated the program into 3 files as it was becoming very untidy and hard to manage as the project expanded.
 When the program is run, the user is given a short introduction followed by a choice of text analysis or data visualisation.
 From here they are able to navigate between all of the sections of the analysis through a series of **if/elif/else** clauses built inside 2 functions.
 In the text section, the user can request to view individual elements of analysis, a complete overview, or to save the overview to file.
 There is also an option to save the amended dataset to file.
-For the visualisation they are given the choice to view each plot or to save to file.
-I've included saved versions of the text and plots in the repositry.
+For the visualisations, they are given the choice to view each plot or to save to file.
+I've included saved versions of the text and all of the plots in the repositry.

 ## Guide_to_Repositry <a name="Guide_to_Repositry"></a>
 - The **Images** folder contains all of the visualisations created by the program, plus a few other downloaded example images from the web.